HengchaoChen/HengchaoChen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hengchao Chen's Personal Website"
+title: "Welcome to Hengchao Chen's Homepage!(陈恒超)"
 excerpt: "About me"
 author_profile: true
 redirect_from: